-- To perform labor which is of financial benefit to the facility
+- Performing labor that is financially beneficial to the facility

-- To be subjected to psychosurgery, or other drastic treatment procedures
+- Receiving psychosurgery or other drastic treatment procedures